Idaho Court Records

 Publicly available records may also be accessible from some third-party websites.
 Operating autonomously as private entities, distinct from any affiliation with state government agencies, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+- The name of someone involved, provided it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record results, accuracy or availability cannot be guaranteed.
+Third-party sites are not government-sponsored websites, and record results, accuracy, or availability cannot be guaranteed.

 How Do I Access Idaho Criminal Court Records in Person?

 While most public court records can be obtained using the iCourt tool, Idaho public record laws restrict the electronic publication or dissemination of selected court cases.
-As such criminal court records which are confidential or sealed by court order are generally not accessible online but can be made available to persons who make in-person requests to the office of the record custodian—which is typically the office of the clerk of courts in the courthouse where the case was filed/heard.
-Given these limitations, persons interested in obtaining full criminal court case information are advised to request the record in-person.
+As such, criminal court records, which are confidential or sealed by court order, are generally not accessible online but can be made available to persons who make in-person requests to the office of the record custodian, which is typically the office of the clerk of courts in the courthouse where the case was filed/heard.
+Given these limitations, persons interested in obtaining full criminal court case information are advised to request the record in person.
 Idaho in-person record requests may proceed thus:

 Locate the Record Custodian

 According to the operations of Idaho’s judicial system, criminal court records are generated and maintained by the court clerk in which the case was heard.
-As such in-person court record requests may require that requesters locate and confirm the judicial district in which the criminal offense occurred and the court which heard the case.
+As such, in-person court record requests may require that requesters locate and confirm the judicial district in which the criminal offense occurred and the court which heard the case.

 Generally, records are best located by considering the most current status of the case and the severity of the crime being prosecuted.
-While Idaho district courts are the state’s court of general jurisdiction, selected Records of cases with appealed judgments are typically updated and maintained by the appellate court which reviewed the verdict.
+While Idaho district courts are the state’s court of general jurisdiction, selected Records of cases with appealed judgments are typically updated and maintained by the appellate court that reviewed the verdict.
 This is usually Idaho’s Court of Appeals or State Supreme Court.
 Information regarding the state’s various courts and the contact details of their respective court clerks can be obtained using the resources available on the iCourts website.

 Collect the Required Information

-Upon confirming the location of the desired record in the judicial district where the case was heard, the requesting party may proceed to contact the record custodian i.e. the clerk of courts for information regarding the court’s record retrieval process.
+Upon confirming the location of the desired record in the judicial district where the case was heard, the requesting party may proceed to contact the record custodian, i.e., the clerk of courts, for information regarding the court’s record retrieval process.
 While the requirements for record retrieval generally vary from court to court and may depend on the case, persons seeking access to criminal court records are often required to provide all the details needed to facilitate record searches.
-This information typically includes the full name(s) of either or both of the parties involved, the case file number of the record (if known) and the approximate date on which the case was filed/heard.
+This information typically includes the full name(s) of either or both of the parties involved, the case file number of the record (if known), and the approximate date on which the case was filed/heard.
 In selected instances, requestors may also need to provide the name of any of the attorneys involved in the case.

 Visit the Court Record Custodian

 To make in-person record requests, interested persons may visit the office of the court clerk during official working hours.
 Ideally, requesters may need to schedule each visit to the courthouse to ensure that any required resources and personnel will be available.
 Most requestors may self-serve using the public-access computer terminals available at most courthouses.
-However, if the requestor requires confidential and/or certified records, the court clerk will process the search and authenticate the document.
-To proceed with the search, the requester is usually required to complete an implication indicating the required information as well as the personal and contact details of the requesting party.
+However, if the requester requires confidential and/or certified records, the court clerk will process the search and authenticate the document.
+To proceed with the search, the requester is usually required to complete an implication indicating the required information, as well as the personal and contact details of the requesting party.

 Provide Identification and Fee Requirements

 To obtain a record, requestors may be required to confirm their eligibility by presenting a government-issued photo ID.
 In some cases, requestors are also charged a nominal fee to cover search/copy costs depending on the requested record.
 Where this is the case, the court clerk will only proceed with the search after the fee and ID requirements have been met.
 Additionally, records that are confidential are usually restricted to persons with specific legal authorities.
-As such, persons interested in obtaining confidential records must also provide a court-issued order/subpoena along with the ID and fees.
+As such, persons interested in obtaining confidential records must also provide a court-issued order/subpoena along with their ID and fees.

 How Do I Access Idaho Criminal Court Records via Mail?

-• The full name and contact information of either or both parties involved in the case
+- The full name and contact information of either or both parties involved in the case

-• General case information including the place/date on which the case was heard
+- General case information, including the place/date on which the case was heard

-• The case file number, docket number and or appellate case number of the record (if applicable)
+- The case file number, docket number, and or appellate case number of the record (if applicable)

-• The names of the attorney involved and in some cases, their state bar number
+- The names of the attorney involved and, in some cases, their state bar number

-• The personal and contact information of the requesting party.
+- The personal and contact information of the requesting party.

-• General information regarding appellate reviews to the original verdict (if applicable)
+- General information regarding appellate reviews of the original verdict (if applicable)

-Additionally, requesters may be required to enclose a photocopy of their government-issued photo ID, a payment to cover search/copy fees in cheque or money order form as well as a stamped, self-addressed envelope with which to receive the requested record.
+Additionally, requesters may be required to enclose a photocopy of their government-issued photo ID, a payment to cover search/copy fees in cheque or money order form, as well as a stamped, self-addressed envelope with which to receive the requested record.

 Are all Idaho Criminal Court Records Public?